BoxiYu/boxiyu.github.io/_pages/about.md

 My name is Boxi Yu (余博西 in Chinese).
 I am currently a PhD candidate at The Chinese University of Hong Kong, Shenzhen, and fortunate to be advised by Prof. [Pinjia He](https://pinjiahe.github.io/).

-I am interested in both AI Robustness (e.g., developing automated tools for testing and improving the AI software, and developing new testing techniques), and AIOps (maintaining the health of online cloud systems).
+I am interested in both AI Robustness (e.g., developing automated tools for testing and improving the AI software, and developing new testing architectures), and AIOps/MLOps (developing and managing the distributed systems and AI systems).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.